bbence14/Platform/README.md

 # Platform

-The platform need to a special Python environment with the following dependencies:
+The platform need to a special Python environment with the following dependencies: \n Package             Version \n
-Package             Version
 ------------------- ---------
 certifi             2018.4.16
 Django              2.0.2